-Assessments Approximate contact hours for each assessment Introduction to using Canvas video and pre-survey 1 hour Required reading from the textbook.
+Assessments Approximate contact hours for each assessment Introduction to using Canvas video and pre-survey 1 hour Resources and reflection time.
 35 hours Answer and discuss weekly questions posted by the instructor to online classroom at Canvas forum.
 (5 @ 9 points per question), including time for re-reading previous assignments and posts.
 45 points 10 hours Reflect on classroom experiences and the required reading, then respond to 2 posts weekly made by colleagues online at Canvas classroom forum.
 (10 total @ 9 points per response).
 90 points 10 hours